-Motorist sees vehicle 300 feet down ravine, officials discover body inside
+Motorist sees vehicle 300 feet down ravine, officials discover body

 The cause of the accident is still under investigation, Crouse said, and the name of the victim is being withheld pending notification of next of kin.

-The Washington County Sheriff’s Office, Washington County Search and Rescue, Hurricane Valley Fire and Ambulance responded and tended to the scene.
+The Washington County Sheriff’s Office, Washington County Search and Rescue, LaVerkin Police Department and Hurricane Valley Fire and Ambulance responded and tended to the scene.

 This report is based on statements from police or other emergency responders and may not contain the full scope of findings.